Let’s dust off what’s left of high school math, shall we?

 Once you unlock the first logarithmic level, you get enough knowledge to make you confident that you can unlock the second level.

-Treat the project you are working the same way.
-Focus on your current level and rest assured that you will gain enough knowledge, skills and resources to unlock future levels when the time comes.
+Projects work the exact same way.
+Rest assured that you will gain enough knowledge, skills and resources to unlock future levels when the time comes.

 The first startup I worked for was in Ottawa, the hometown of Shopify.
-We once had Harley Finkelstein give a talk in our office (that used to be a Shopify’s office a few years prior).
-We were at about 20 people at this stage and going through a lot of change.
+We once had Harley Finkelstein give a talk in our office.
+We were at about 20 people and going through a lot of change.

 There is one thing that stuck with me over the years and influenced the development of this logarithmic framework.